po1sigala/live/02-Lesson-Plans/Part-Time/05-Week_Third-Party-APIs/03-Day_jQueryUI-Day/PRECLASS-DRILL.md

 	* We loop through each character in the string, initializing a `count` variable at 0.

-	* We assign a the variable `char` to its corresponding character in the string.
+	* We assign the variable `char` to its corresponding character in the string.

 	* We loop through the array, incrementing the `count` variable every time we see the same character from the first `for` loop.